Problem:

 Solution:

-Over a 2.3 year period (01/01/2022-03/31/2024) Inbound Health reported a >95% medication reconciliation completion rate, preventing costly and avoidable adverse events for over 5,000 patients in the post-acute care-at-home programs.
+Over a 2.3-year period (01/01/2022-03/31/2024), Inbound Health achieved a medication reconciliation completion rate of over 95%, preventing the potential for costly and avoidable adverse events for thousands of patients in its post-acute care-at-home programs.

 Patient Snapshot